Rocky Gap State ParkRanger Station12900 Lakeshore DriveFlintstone MD 21530

-Rocky Gap offers a variety of hiking trails for guests to enjoy.
+Rocky Gap offers a variety of multi-use trails for guests to enjoy.
 The Lakeside Loop Trail, a moderate 5.3 mile trail that encircles Lake Habeeb, offers hikers scenic beauty of the area.
 Crossing over four-foot bridges, trekking along the shoreline and winding through the woodlands are what makes this such a diverse trail.

 A magnificent view of the one mile long gorge is the gift hikers will get when they reach the overlook on the one-quarter mile long Canyon Overlook Trail.
 This loop trail offers visitors a short but scenic hike.

 “Rock hop” down into the canyon on the challenging five-mile long Evitt’s Homesite Trail and find yourself surrounded by hemlock, mountain laurel and rhododendron.
 Cross the small cascading stream on the footbridge and begin to climb Evitt’s Mountain, named for one of Allegany County’s first European settlers.
-This is an ambitious trail that climbs about 1,000 feet in elevation in 2.5 miles (5 miles round-trip).
+This is an ambitious, out-and-back trail that climbs about 1,000 feet in elevation in 2.5 miles.
 Plan to take water and a camera and spend a couple of hours hiking to the top of the mountain.
 This trail offers a great hike for those willing to take the challenge.

 The one-quarter mile long Touch of Nature Trail offers hikers of all ability levels a paved trail.
 Benches line the hemlock-edged path that leads to the fishing dock and connects with the Lakeside Loop Trail.

 Rocky Gap State Park's Lake Habeeb offers year-round recreational opportunities.
 Boats are allowed on Lake Habeeb 24 hours per day, 7 days per week.
 Navigational lights are required after sunset.
 Only electric powered motors are allowed on Lake Habeeb.
 Gasoline powered motors are prohibited.
 A public boat ramp is located within the park, along Pleasant Valley Road.
-Canoe and kayak rentals (Memorial Day weekend to Labor Day) are available in the Day Area and at the campground beach, for campground users.
+Canoe, kayak and SUP board rentals (Memorial Day weekend to Labor Day) are available in the Day Use Area and at the campground beach, for campground users.

 Fishing is permitted 24 hours per day, 7 days per week.
 The lake is home to panfish, trout, catfish and large and smallmouth bass.
 A valid Maryland Non-Tidal/Freshwater Fishing License is required for those 16 years of age and older.